ryanmccombe/Curator2Refactor/docs/addASection/3_EditorShelf.md

 ### b.
 Create an Options Component
 The Options component you create will be provided with the same properties as the section component - it will therefore have access to the `section.currentContent`, as well as the `onEdit` function to make changes.

-As we did for the main component, lets destructure these properties from the first function parameter (line 5) and using them to drive a form input (line 11),
+As we did for the main component, lets destructure these properties from the first function parameter (line 5) and use them to drive a form input (line 11),

 ```js
 // client/SectionTypes/image/options.js